 Spring (3) Staff.
 Prerequisites: PHYS 303, PHYS 313.
 Corequisite: PHYS 401.
+(Not offered in 2009)

 An introduction of modern astrophysics.
 Topics may include stellar characteristics and evolution, galactic structure, cosmology, general relativity and the tools and techniques of astronomy and astrophysics.